 No, however the applicant must be employed to the Public Sector for 2 continuous years.

-What are the requirements for purchasing an Official Receipt book?
+What are the requirements for purchasing an Official Receipt Book?

-Payment must be accompanied by a duly completed Requisition form (in duplicate) bearing the stamp of the Ministry, Department or Agency (MDA) and the authorized signature.
-At the point of collection, the MDA’s representative/bearer must present a valid Government-issued form of identification such as a Drivers License, Passport or Elector Registration Identification Card.
-Please note that ID cards issued by MDAs are not accepted.
+Payment must be accompanied by a duly completed requisition form (in duplicate) bearing the stamp of the Ministry, Department or Agency (MDA) and the authorized signature.
+At the point of collection, the MDA’s representative/bearer must present a valid Government-issued form of identification such as a Driver’s License, Passport or Elector Registration Identification Card.

 In cases where payment was made via direct deposit, proof of deposit must be presented along with items required above.